 Menu and dashboard

-When I first started using Mango Health, I felt that the user controls were decentralized and could be streamlined.
+When I first started using Mango Health, I felt that the user controls were a bit too decentralized.

 Its illustrations implied that the app wanted a cheerful design style, which I thought could be reflected better in the dashboard's design and color scheme.

 I decided to make changes to both the options menu and the dashboard:

 Consolidated action buttons into a single menu fragment, accessible by left swipe from dashboard